Polar forests of the Cretaceous: Dendrochronology on Cretaceous wood

-Growth ring measurements during the Cretaceous can also provide details of what the climate might have been like in various geographic locations on Earth.
+Growth ring measurements from the Cretaceous can show what the climate might have been like in various parts of the Earth.
 Pattern analysis of tree rings or growth rings from Cretaceous fossil woods are mainly used to make inferences into paleoclimate and forest productivity.
-One very useful scientific method used for tree growth ring dating is dendrochronology.
-However, most of the studies conducted on fossilized wood rely on the idea that processes related to tree growth rates that operated in the past are identical to the processes that operate in the present, uniformitarianism.
-On this basis, forest productivity can be inferred from the analysis of growth rings in Cretaceous trees.
-Analysis of forest productivity from the Cretaceous shows that annual tree growth rates at low paleolatitudes were significantly elevated relative to the present.
-In the polar paleolatitudes, growth rate analysis also indicates elevated productivity, but even more significantly improved relative to today.
-Dendrochronology of fossilized wood growth rings from high paleolatitudes suggests the presence of greenhouse-like climatic conditions on a global scale during this time period.
+A useful method for tree growth ring dating is dendrochronology.

+Most studies of fossilized wood assume that processes related to past tree growth rates are identical to those in the present, uniformitarianism.
+On this basis, forest productivity can be inferred from growth rings in Cretaceous trees.
+Annual tree growth rates at low latitudes were significantly higher than at present.
+In polar latitudes, productivity was even more significantly improved relative to today.
+Dendrochronology of fossilized wood growth rings from high latitudes suggests the presence of greenhouse-like climatic conditions on a global scale during this time period.